Sebaceous adenitis in rabbits

 Inflammation of the sebaceous glands is often mistakenly diagnosed as skin allergy.
 As a result, it is treated inappropriately.
 Skin problems such as fungal dermatitis, parasitic infestation or defluxion will often be considered, when the proposed skin allergy treatment fails to bring an improvement.
 This skin condition should furthermore be differentiated from thymoma-associated exfoliative dermatitis, cutaneous lymphoma, or dermatitis caused by autoimmune hepatitis.

-To avoid unnecessary distress of the rabbit, it is, therefore, important to do a biopsy of the skin.
-Microscopic analysis with the skin sample will confirm the presence of orthokeratotic hyperkeratosis, a rare intact sebaceous glands, destructed or absent sebaceous glands and mural lymphocytic folliculitis.
-Radiography of the chest will rule out thymoma.
+To avoid unnecessary distress of the rabbit, it is important to do a biopsy of the skin, and have it analyzed by a pathologist with knowledge of rabbit tissue specificities.
+Radiography of the chest helps rule out thymoma.

 Treatment